YChhunsann/fine-tune-deepface/README.md

     ```
     pip install -r requirements.txt
     ```
-3. Train the model by following the training script `fine_tune_deepface`.
+3. Train the model by following the training script `fine_tune_deepface.py`.
 4. Use the `test_manually.py` and `real_time_testing.py` script to test the model on new images or real-time video.

 ## Model: